Who Is This Credit Card Best For?

 How to Get the Most Out of This Card

-From there, take the time to register and use the great travel benefits that come with this card, or you’ll be leaving value on the table—a costly proposition when considering the annual fee.
+From there, take the time to register and use the travel benefits that come with this card, or you’ll be leaving value on the table—a costly proposition when considering the annual fee.

 This card would pair nicely with a hotel or airline card if you’re loyal to a particular brand (and have the means to pay multiple annual fees).
 Use the U.S. Bank Altitude Reserve Visa Infinite Card rewards to save on trip aspects not tied to a loyalty program, while working toward elite status on your other card.